BAE Systems HERTI: United Kingdom

 The relatively few flight tests undertaken in the UK have been done over the Machrihanish bay, flying from Campbeltown Airport.
 Due to these flights in 2005, BAE Systems claims that it was the first UAV to fly in the UK with a CAA certification.

 Operational debut in Afghanistan

 Under Project Morrigan, BAE Systems deployed a HERTI UAV to Afghanistan where it flew missions from Camp Bastion.
 Specific mission profiles are still Classified information, however the system did send data back to the UK in a procedure called "reach back" and BAE Systems claims that the deployment was a success.
 The Royal Air Force said that the HERTI was successful "in demonstrating its capability in an operational environment".

 Military and other uses

-Currently BAE Systems is showing the HERTI to potential customers at various air shows, such as the Farnborough Airshow, Dubai Air Show and others.
-The potential for HERTI use by the British police and border control forces has been mentioned.
+BAE Systems is showed HERTI to potential customers at various air shows, such as the Farnborough Airshow, Dubai Air Show and others.
+The potential for HERTI use by the British police and border control forces was mentioned.
 Other potential fields of application for HERTI and other UAVs are the oil and gas industry, traffic control, coastal protection, search and rescue and many more.